Highlights from the Telescope Array Experiments: Introduction

 The Telescope Array (TA) is the largest ultra-high-energy cosmic-ray (UHECR) observatory in the northern hemisphere.
 The main goal is to explore the origin and nature of UHECRs by measuring the energy spectrum, arrival direction distribution and mass composition.

 The TA detector is located in Utah in the U.S.A. and consists of a surface array of 507 plastic scintillator detectors (SD)~\cite{bib:SD}, which is overlooked by three stations of fluorescence detectors (FD).
 The SDs are deployed on a square grid with 1.2-km spacing, and the SD array covers an area of approximately 700 km$^2$.
 Each individual SD has two layers each of a 1.2-cm-thick scintillator with an area of 3 m$^2$.
 The full operation of the SDs started in March 2008, and the duty cycle is greater than 95\%.
 Two FD stations are located at the Black Rock Mesa (BR) and Long Ridge (LR) sites~\cite{bib:FD-BRLR}, respectively.
 At each station, 12 fluorescence telescopes, each with 256 photomultipliers (PMTs), cover a total field of view of 3$-$31$^\circ$ in elevation angle and 108$^\circ$ in azimuthal angle.
-The northern FD station situated at the Middle Drum (MD) site consists of 14 telescopes refurbished from the HiRes-1 telescopes~\cite{bib:HiRes-1}, which were arranged to view $\sim$120$^\circ$.
-All three FD stations were put into the observation in November 2007, and they have duty cycles of approximately 10\%.
-Hybrid cosmic-ray events that are detected simultaneously by FD and SD are used to check SD energy by FD energy and to improve mass composition identification from longitudinal shower profiles measured with the FD by the inclusion of SD information that better determines the directions of air-shower axes.
+The northern FD station situated at the Middle Drum (MD) site consists of 14 telescopes refurbished from the HiRes-1 telescopes~\cite{bib:HiRes-1}, which were arranged to view $\sim$120$^\circ$ in azimuthal angle.
+All three FD stations started the observation in November 2007, and they have duty cycles of approximately 10\%.
+Hybrid cosmic-ray events, which are detected simultaneously by FD and SD, are used to cross-check the SD energy by using the FD energy measurements and to improve mass composition identification from longitudinal shower profiles measured with the FD by the inclusion of SD information that better determines the directions of air-shower axes.